ian-nai/fyodorov/README.md

 # fyodorov
-A minimal computing site that collects the writings of Nikolai Fyodorov in Russian and English.
+A minimal computing site that collects the writings of Nikolai Fyodorov in the original Russian and computationally-generated English translation.